colinbrogan/BigFastShopifyFilter/README.md

 # jQuery BigFastShopifyFilter, v0.9.0

+### Update February, 2018: The version of this jQuery plugin posted here has various bugs, and is no longer maintained.
+If you need something like this now, I am maintaining a private version of this code for various Shopify stores, and am happy to add a client!
+Feel free to message me if you are interested.
+I may also release a simplified version of the up-to-date plugin on Github for free if there is enough interest.

 ### You want a good filtering system for Shopify

 The current filtering solutions for a amazon-style list of product attributes is difficult if impossible to come by in Shopify.
 The technical term for this is a faceted search.
 This plugin is a solution for filtering key value pairs, defined  by tags or metafields.
 That's right, you've defined your custom metafield data for your products, now you can expose them as filterable options on your collection page.
 It can support massive numbers of products, and is fast!
 Even better, your clients can specify which tags or metafields to filter by in their Theme's settings (look at src/settings.html).